 Depending on who you ask, the Canals offer some of the best, or worst trout fishing in New Zealand.
 Several world record trout have been caught here, and more likely still lurk in the cold depths.

-The hydro electrical canals and swift and cold, and contain populations of wild brown trout, rainbow trout and salmon.
+The swift and cold hydro electrical canals contain populations of wild brown , rainbow trout and salmon.
 There is also several salmon farm where fish occasionally escape from.

-The trout grow large, often obese, thanks to the cold, clean water and the plentiful easy food downstream from the hydroelectric dams, and the free food which drifts from the salmon farm.
+The trout grow large, often obese, thanks to the cold, clean water and the plentiful easy food in the tailwaters downstream of the hydroelectric dams, and by scavenging fish pellets which drift from the salmon farm.